ava-labs/teleporter/contracts/src/CrossChainApplications/README.md

     );
 ```

-With the sending side complete, the next step is to implement `receiveTeleporterMessage`.
+With the sending side complete, the next step is to implement `ITeleporterReceiver.receiveTeleporterMessage`.
 The receiver in this example will just receive the arbitrary string data, and check that the message is sent through Teleporter.

 ```solidity
 // Receive a new message from another chain.